-The glow-curve simulations have been performed using equations 1-3 with the parameter in the Table 1.
-The temperature range 0-500 °C and a heating rate of 5 °C/s, typically used in laboratory during the authenticity test, were considered.
+The glow-curve simulations have been performed using equations (1)–(3) with the parameters in Table 1.
+A temperature range between 0–500 °C and a heating rate of 5 °C/s, corresponding to those typically used in a laboratory during an authenticity test, were considered.

-The experimental TL glow curve used as reference was recorded using these parameters using an automated Risø reader model TL-DA-10 equipped with an EMI 9235QA photomultiplier.
+The experimental TL glow curve used as reference was recorded using these parameters on an automated Risø reader model TL-DA-10 equipped with an EMI 9235QA photomultiplier tube.
 TL signals were detected using Corning 7-59 and Schott BG-12 optical filters.

 RESULTS and discussion

-In Table 2, for each quartz peak (Tm), the percentage of ITL residual for the configurations Drill 2 (130 °C), Drill 3 (82 °C) and Drill 5 (60 °C) is listed.
+In Table 2, for each quartz peak (Tm), the percentage of residual ITL for the configurations Drill 2 (130 °C), Drill 3 (82 °C) and Drill 5 (60 °C) is listed.
 The values are expressed in terms of the TL intensity in the standard dating procedure, in which the powder of the sample is obtained by grinding the sample at room temperature.

 Table 2.
-For each quartz peak (Tm), the percentage of ITL residual for the Drill 2, Drill 3 and Drill 5 experiments corresponding to 130 °C, 82 °C and 60 °C sampling temperatures using as reference the sampling performed at room temperature.
+For each quartz peak (Tm), the percentage of residual ITL for the Drill 5, Drill 3 and Drill 2 experiments corresponding to 60 °C, 82 °C and 130 °C sampling temperatures, using as reference the sampling performed at room temperature.